 The most expensive element of any Disney cruise vacation, apart from the cruise fare, is probably what you’ll do in each destination, dubbed “port adventures” by Disney.

-Short, three-night getaways to Disney’s private island Castaway Cay might help reduce additional charges to your credit card as the ability to enjoy many amenities in port are included in the fare.
+Short, three-night getaways to Disney’s original private island Castaway Cay might help reduce additional charges to your credit card as the ability to enjoy many amenities in port are included in the fare.
 But longer, wow-worthy family vacations to Alaska, Europe, or Mexico mean multiple port calls and opportunities to book excursions.
+Even a call to Disney’s Lookout Cay at Lighthouse Point, which debuted as a private port in June 2024, includes more opportunities for paid port adventures into Eleuthera.

 Disney’s shore excursions are highly rated, so the experience is not in question.
 However, they certainly add up for a family of four.

-In Jamaica, “beach and water adventures” are quoted on DCL’s website as $109 for anyone aged 10 and up and $99 for kids 6 to 9.
-That’s potentially $436 for one day of fun in the sun.
+In Jamaica, “beach and water adventures” start at $99 on the DCL website for anyone aged 10 and up and $58 for kids 8 to 9.
+That’s close to $400 for one day of fun in the sun.

 Internet